-King County Elections will ask sheriff to investigate GOP activists’ ballot-box ‘surveillance’ as potential voter intimidation
+King County Elections asks sheriff to investigate GOP activists’ ballot-box ‘surveillance’ as potential voter intimidation

-Calling it an attempt at voter intimidation, King County Elections Director Julie Wise says her office will ask the sheriff’s office to investigate people who planted signs near ballot boxes warning voters they were “under surveillance.”
+Calling it an attempt at voter intimidation, King County Elections Director Julie Wise requested the sheriff’s office investigate people who planted signs near ballot boxes warning voters they were “under surveillance.”

 In a statement Tuesday evening, Wise blasted what she called an effort to scare voters.